honeydipper/honeydipper/docs/DipperCLWorkflow.md

 *DipperCL* provides following ways of interpolation:

- * path interpolation - comma separated multiple paths following a dollar sign, e.g. `$ctx.this,ctx.that,ctx.default`, cannot be mixed in strings
+ * **path interpolation** - comma separated multiple paths following a dollar sign, e.g. `$ctx.this,ctx.that,ctx.default`, cannot be mixed in strings. can specify a default value using either single, double or tilde quotes if none of the keys are defined in the context, e.g. `$ctx.this,ctx.that,"this value is the default"`.
+Also, can use `?` following the `$` to indicate that nil value is allowed.
- * inline go template - strings with go templates that get rendered at time of the workflow execution, requires quoting if template is at the start of the string
+ * **inline go template** - strings with go templates that get rendered at time of the workflow execution, requires quoting if template is at the start of the string
- * yaml parser - a string following a `:yaml:` prefix, will be parsed at the time of the execution, can be combined with go template
+ * **yaml parser** - a string following a `:yaml:` prefix, will be parsed at the time of the execution, can be combined with go template
- * e-yaml encryption - a string with `ENC[` prefix, storing base64 encoded encrypted content
+ * **e-yaml encryption** - a string with `ENC[` prefix, storing base64 encoded encrypted content
- * file attachment - a relative path following a `@:` prefix, requires quoting
+ * **file attachment** - a relative path following a `@:` prefix, requires quoting

 See [interpolation guide](http://honeydipper.io/interpolation.html) for detail on how to use interpolation.